-- Heat a large saucepan over medium-high heat, about 2 minutes.
-Add the oil.
+- Heat the oil in a large saucepan over medium-high heat for about 2 minutes.

-- Stir in the onions, carrots and celery and season with half the salt and pepper.
+- Stir in the onions, carrots, celery, and ground beef.
+Season with kosher salt and black pepper.

-- Stir in the beef broth, tomatoes and bay leaf.
+- Stir in the beef broth, tomatoes, and bay leaf.
 Bring to a boil.
-Reduce heat to a simmer and cook, uncovered, stirring occasionally, 30 minutes.
+Reduce the heat to medium and cook, uncovered, stirring occasionally, for 20 minutes.